openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/lateralSeptalNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Lateral septal nucleus' is a telencephalic nucleus.
-It is part of the lateral septal complex.
+   :definition: Is a telencephalic nucleus.
+Is part of the lateral septal complex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002667) ('is_a' and 'relationship')]
    :description: Regional part of the septal nuclei, lying dorsal and slightly lateral to the medial septal nucleus.
-The lateral septum receives the bulk of projections of areas projecting to the septal nuclei (Adapted from Brodal, 1981).
+The lateral septum receives the bulk of projections of areas projecting to the septal nuclei (Adapted from Brodal, 1981). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002667)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106106
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002667#lateral-septal-nucleus-1
    :name: lateral septal nucleus